HackBulgaria/Core-Java-1/README.md

 ### About this repo
 Every folder in the repo starting with a number contains links/problems/materials about a specific subject/theme/area.
-They are usually named named `problems.md` - for the tasks you need to solve, `pre.md` - for the prereading you should do **beforehand**, and `materials.md` if you'd likely need to use the links/resources *while solving tasks from* `problems.md` .
+They are usually named named:
+- `problems.md` - for the tasks you need to solve
+- `pre.md` - for the prereading you should do **beforehand**
+- `materials.md` if you'd likely need to use the links/resources *while solving tasks from* `problems.md` .

 ### Outline